 The Canossian sisters buy the kindergarten lunches only ONCE a year with our March donation, which lasts them many months.
 400 bags of rice and corn are purchased, each bag weighing 50kg.
 That’s 20 000 kilos of grain.
 Volunteers from each kindy pick up the weekly flour from the Sisters to provide the lunches.

-Our dream Project Kindy connects more and more people at the grassroots level in Malawi.
+Our dream is to empower more children and teachers at the grassroots level in Malawi.
 Direct impacts are powerful and the outcomes are impressive when people in our village and their village step up to achieve a common goal together.
 Generosity is a part of our hearts, it feels right and it simply makes us feel good.
 Donating to Project Kindy is one way to make an easy and tangible difference in the lives of many children and their communities.